ADVANCED METHOD DEVELOPMENT AND RESEARCH APPLICATIONS OF ANALYTICAL CHEMISTRY - 2022/3

 Module code: CHEM038

-Enhancing the knowledge and application of specialist topics in analytical chemistry including awareness of the operation of advanced modern instruments with particular attention to the practical aspects and problem solving/application aspects of advanced atomic spectroscopy, chromatography, electrochemistry, neutron activation analysis and mass spectrometry.
-Familiarisation with advanced instrumental methods and current trends in research applications.
+Enhancing the knowledge and application of specialist topics in analytical chemistry including awareness of the operation of advanced modern instruments with particular attention to the principles, practical aspects and problem solving/application aspects of advanced atomic spectroscopy, chromatography, electrochemistry, and mass spectrometry.

 Number of Credits: 15